 url_for() function.
 The function accepts the name of the function as first argument, and one or more keyword arguments.
 See this example

 To test this, save the above code and run through python shell and then open browser and enter the following URL:-

 Input: http://localhost:5000/user/admin Output: Hello Admin Input: http://localhost:5000/user/ABC Output: Hello ABC as Guest

-The above code have a function named user(name), accepts the value through input URL.
-It basically checks that the received argument matches the ‘admin’ argument or not.
+The above code has a function named user(name), accepts the value through input URL.
+It checks that the received argument matches the ‘admin’ argument or not.
 If it matches, then the function hello_admin() is called else the hello_guest() is called.